-While the Google search quality guidelines don’t lay out exactly what we need to know to rocket to the top of Google’s rankings, they do provide some valuable information:
+While the Search Quality Evaluator Guidelines don’t lay out exactly what we need to know to jump to the top of the rankings, they do provide some valuable information:

-What Are The New Google Search Guidelines All About?
+What Are Google’s Search Guidelines All About?

-The four parts are as follows:
+The major parts are as follows:

 - Part 1: Page Quality Rating Guideline

-- Part 2: Understanding Mobile User Needs
+- Part 2: Understanding Search User Needs

 - Part 3: Needs Met Rating Guideline